-Still struggling to get rid of the ‘HTTPS Not Secure’ warning?
-Let’s start with the very basics of these chrome browser errors and then we’ll dive deep to understand how it affects your web traffic.
+Still struggling to get rid of the HTTPS “Not Secure” warning?
+Let’s start with the basics of these Chrome browser errors and then dive deep to understand how it affects your web traffic.

-What exactly is ‘HTTPS not secure’ error?
+What exactly is the HTTPS “Not Secure” error?

 The website is not opening.

-Is ‘HTTPS not secure’ really going to affect you?
+Is HTTPS “Not Secure” really going to affect you?

-1. Checking whether HTTP Strict Transport Security (HSTS) is enabled.
+1. Check whether HSTS is enabled.

 Secures the data transfer